leopardbyte/pylorant/README.md

 # Information
   ## To optimize user experience, it is highly recommended to initiate Valorant prior to launching Pylorant.

+  default region is 'eu' -> change in settings as needed

   Auto Lock: before queueing -> select your agent -> check the auto lock checkbox -> and queue.